beaverbuilder/documentation/beaver-builder/introduction/faq.md

 ## What is Multisite Capable?

-Multisite capable refers to a feature of WordPress that allows you to install WordPress once and manage multiple sites under that one installation.
-This is also referred to as a network.
-You can read more about network/multisite setups in the [WordPress documentation](https://wordpress.org/support/article/create-a-network/).
+Multisite capable refers to a WordPress feature that allows you to install WordPress once and manage multiple websites from a single installation.
+This setup is known as a WordPress Multisite network.
+You can learn more about network and multisite configurations in the [WordPress documentation](https://wordpress.org/support/article/create-a-network/).

 :::info

-Please note, that in WordPress Multisite network installations, subsites are not considered separate sites and do not count towards your license site activation limit.
+Please note that WordPress Multisite network installations are supported only on our Professional and Unlimited license plans.
+The Starter and Plus license plans do not include support for WordPress Multisite.
 :::

 ## How many sites can I use Beaver Builder on?